xcvL/HNCP/README.md

 Weights are in the "weights" foler.

-Traning logs are in the "fold" folder.
+Traning logs are in the "folds" folder.

 "screenshot.png" is predict image.